nueverest/blowdrycss/readme.rst

 #. **Symbiotic:**
     * Can be integrated with the current ecosystem of CSS compilers and frameworks.
       Compatible with SASS, SCSS, PostCSS, LESS, Foundation, Bootstrap.
-    * Supports HTML, JINJA, XHTML, .NET, Ruby Template ERB class selector discovery.
+    * Supports class selector discovery within HTML, JINJA, XHTML, .NET, Ruby ERB Templates, Javascript, and C#.
 #. **Documented:** Hands-on `tutorial <http://blowdrycss.readthedocs.org/en/latest/quickstart.html>`__ and sphinx `documentation <http://blowdrycss.readthedocs.org/en/latest/index.html>`__ to get you up and running fast.
 #. **Robust:** Built for the real world in which deadlines and division of labor is not always taken into account.
 Can be used across all phases of a products lifecycle from prototype to production.
 #. **Customizable:** Features can be turned on and off inside of `blowdrycss_settings.py <https://github.com/nueverest/blowdrycss/blob/master/blowdrycss/blowdrycss_settings.py>`__.
 Examples include: